Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 ![Scatterplot of the proportion of commuters who report using a bicycle as their main means of travel to work in 2001 (x axis) and 2011 (y axis).
 Colours correspond to English regions.](figure/unnamed-chunk-8.png)

-The regional pattern represented by the colours in fig. 5 is emphasised in Table 1, which shows that outside London there were falls in the proportion of people cycling to work, with the greatest declines
+The regional pattern represented by the colours in Fig. 5 is emphasised in Table 1, which shows that outside London there were falls in the proportion of people cycling to work, with the greatest declines